drransom/chess/readme.md

 ```
 Pieces
 ---------------
-All six chess pieces inherit from a single `Piece` class, which no logic other than initialization.
+All six chess pieces inherit from a single `Piece` class, which holds no logic other than initialization.
 Most movement logic is delegated to `Slideable` and `Stepable` modules. `King` and `Knight` include `Stepable`, while `Queen`, `Bishop`, and `Rook` include `Slideable`.
 The `Pawn` class has its own movement logic due to the complexity of first moves, attacks, promotion, and en passant.